-Therefore, in light of the D.C.
-Circuit Court's decision, and interpretation of the existing statutory and regulatory framework above, USCIS has determined that, other than in extraordinary circumstances (noted at 8 CFR 214.2(h)(5)(iv)(A)), it will not grant consecutive, back-to-back 364-day approvals (or similarly lengthy consecutive periods for the same job duties for a sheep/goatherder position) of H-2A sheep/goatherder petitions, notwithstanding issuance of a TLC for such periods.
-See 8 CFR 214.2(h)(5)(iv)(B).
-Moving forward, H-2A sheep/goatherder petitions will be subject to the same temporary or seasonal need analysis that applies to all other H-2A petitions.
-USCIS' publication of this PM will ensure consistent application of DHS H-2A regulations addressing temporariness and seasonality to the adjudications of H-2A sheep/goatherder petitions, and will ensure that the wages and working conditions of similarly situated U.S. workers are not depressed by the employment of H-2A temporary workers.
+In light of the D.C.
+Circuit Court's decision, and our interpretation of the existing statutory and regulatory framework as discussed above, USCIS has therefore determined that, other than in extraordinary circumstances (noted at 8 CFR 214.2(h)(5)(iv)(A)), it will not grant consecutive, back-to-back 364-day approvals (or other lengthy consecutive or near-consecutive periods of shorter duration for the same job duties for a sheep/goatherder position) of H-2A sheep/goatherder petitions, notwithstanding issuance of a TLC for such periods.
+See 8 CFR 214.2(h)(5)(iv)(B).3 Moving forward, H-2A sheep/goatherder petitions will be subject to the same temporary or seasonal need analysis that applies to all other H-2A petitions.
+USCIS's publication of this PM will ensure consistent application of DHS H-2A regulations addressing temporariness and seasonality to the adjudications of H-2A sheep/goatherder petitions, and will ensure that the wages and working conditions of similarly situated U.S. workers are not depressed by the employment of H-2A temporary workers.